SpaceVim/SpaceVim/docs/community.md

 All of these channels are bridged together.
 Click on one of the badges below to join the chat.
-In all of these channels, messages from `SpaceVimBot` is sent by remote user, and the format of the remote messages is:
+In all of these channels, messages from `SpaceVimBot` are sent by a remote user, and the format of the remote messages is:

 `**Nick:**` message